101st Intelligence Squadron: Relocation to Otis

 Convair F-106A-90-CO Delta Dart 57-2493 101st ADS.
 This aircraft was sent to AMARC on 22 January 1988.
 Expended as a QF-106 target drone (AD208) on 10 November 1994.

 In 1968, the 102nd Tactical Fighter Wing moved to Otis Air Force Base.
 The next year the squadron was reassigned from Air Defense Command to Tactical Air Command.
 The wing flew the F-84F Thunderstreak from 1964 until June 1971, when a squadron of F-100D Super Sabres was transferred directly from units fighting the Vietnam War.
 After making the transition to the "Hun," the Mach 2 F-106 Delta Darts soon arrived to replace them.
 On 10 June 1972, after completing the move to the F-106, the unit officially became the 102nd Fighter Interceptor Squadron.

 The squadron participated in the interception of Soviet TU-95 Bear bombers on many occasions, the first of which occurred off Long Island in 1975.
 Many of these occasions included escorting the aircraft to Cuba.
 Other escort missions involved the escorting of drug smuggling planes and the identifying of one mysterious ghost plane, which turned out later to be a weather balloon.

 In 1976, the 102nd Fighter Interceptor Group was inactivated and the 102nd Fighter Interceptor Wing assumed authority for the 177th and 125th Fighter Interceptor Groups in Atlantic City, New Jersey, and Jacksonville, Florida, and for the 107th and 147th Fighter Interceptor Groups, flying F-4C Phantom at Niagara Falls, New York, and Ellington Field, Texas.

-The 102nd FIW deactivated its F-106s on 5 January 1988.
+The 102nd FIW retired its F-106s on 5 January 1988.
 Between January and April 1988, the squadron converted to the F-15A Eagle, which it received from a unit inactivating at Minot Air Force Base.
 It then resumed its alert commitment at Otis, and also provided an alert detachment at Loring AFB.
 The 101st was the first ANG air defense unit to be equipped with the F-15.